f5devcentral/f5-digital-customer-engagement-center/docs/solutions/delivery/application_delivery_controller/nginx/kic/labSetupAWS.rst

    |image03|
    |image04|

-4. Change directory to the f5 digital customer engagement center repository
+4. Change directory to the F5 Digital Customer Engagement Center repository

    In the terminal window copy the below text and paste+enter: